 For projects requiring a Development Order, once you receive either an Approved Development Order or a Stipulated Approval from the Utility Reviewer, you may proceed with the LCU Developer-Contributed Asset Process.

-To apply for a development order, click
+Apply for a development order.

 Click on the expandable sections below for steps on LCU Developer Contributed Assets process.